 Possibly income tax.

-We have organized hundreds (thousands?) of businesses from initial startups, to complex businesses requiring a significant number of companies.
-We create all the companies and define the operating relationships.
+We have organized hundreds (thousands?) of businesses from initial startups, to complex businesses, including a significant number of companies needing to be re-organized to do business in the chaotic 21st century.
+We create all the companies, recognize the and define the operating relationships.
 We utilize every entity in the book, but primarily the big 4, partnership, LLC, S corp., C corp.

 “Restructuring is the corporate management term for the act of reorganizing the legal, ownership, operational, or other structures of a company for the purpose of making it more profitable, or better organized for its present needs.”
 (Wikipedia.)

 To meet their full potential, 99% of successful businesses restructure at some point.
 It’a almost impossible to avoid.
 The structure selected at founding is seldom adequate for a thriving business.

 Caterpillar is a good example.
 They regularly re-organize.
 I can’t help but wonder if more businesses would be more successful if they followed the Caterpillar example.
 This is not the first time Caterpillar as restructured.